contiamo/operational-visualizations/docs/adr/0004-about-row-cursor.md

 ## Context

 We use `RawRow` in `frame` library to expose rows from data stored in the `frame`.
 At the moment `RawRow` implemented as `export type RawRow = any[];`.
 This approach exposes implementation details - that `frame` is row oriented storage.
-If we would want to swap implementation from row oriented to column oriented staorage, we may need to change implementation details and it will break code for people who use our library.
+If we would want to swap implementation from row oriented to column oriented storage, we may need to change implementation details and it will break code for people who use our library.
 We need to hide implemntation details.

 ### Row-oriented storage vs Column-oriented storage

-The main differe betweeen two storages is the cost of accessing rows and columns:
+The main difference between two storages is the cost of accessing rows and columns:

 |            | row-oriented | column-oriented |
 | ---------- | ------------ | --------------- |